Adamduehansen/adh-blog/posts/how_i_created_a_useless_npm_package.md

 ---
-title: How I Created a Useless NPM package
+title: How I Published a Useless Node Module To NPM
 publish_date: 2022-10-29
 ---